-Join Ben Long for an in-depth discussion in this video Understanding how to use this course, part of From Screen to Paper: Improving Your Inkjet Printing Skills.
+Join Ben Long for an in-depth discussion in this video Understanding how to use this course, part of Inkjet Printing: Advanced Photography Techniques.

 - In the days of film photography the print was everything.
 It was the only legitimate way to view an image.
 Sure, there were slide projectors, but you don't walk into an art museum and see a bunch of slide projectors.
 You walk into an art museum and you see a bunch of really nice pieces of paper.
 Personally, I lament the decline of the print, because to my eye an image on a screen never looks as good as a well crafted print.
 If you're watching this course, I assume that's because you also have an eye for the printed image.
 Perhaps, like me, you have come to appreciate that the reflected light that we see off a print is much more authentic and true to the experience of the light that we see in the real world.